Sheet Pan Mojo Chicken is the juiciest and most flavorful chicken and is a meal prep dream!

 Whaaa?!
 Who is this person who's finally getting ahead of the game?!
 It feels victorious, folks!

-And you, too, can get ahead of the game with me with this Sheet Pan Cuban Mojo Chicken!
-After a whisking together a quick dried herb and citrus marinade, we’ll let the chicken (white and/or dark meat– whichever you prefer!) soak in for 10 minutes, before baking it in a hot oven.
+And you, too, can get ahead of the game with me with this easy Cuban chicken recipe.
+After whisking together a quick citrus, garlic, and dried herb marinade, we'll let the chicken (white and/or dark meat-- whichever you prefer!) soak in it for 30 minutes, before baking it in a hot oven.

 Then, we'll have enough chicken for a few days, and victory will be ours!
 Below, I'll offer many ideas for how to serve it throughout the week, as well as helpful tips and pro-tips on how to make delightfully juicy & tender chicken every time!